bjohnson93/fs-journal/notes/04-bootstrap.md

   d-none says no longer display
-  d-md-block medium devices and above are as block not compatible with d-flex, put d-flex in child div order doesn't necessarily matter, but its good practive to put default first, conditionals after
+  d-md-block medium devices and above are as block not compatible with d-flex, put d-flex in child div order doesn't necessarily matter, but its good practice to put default first, conditionals after

 main is whole container (container-fluid for edge to edge)